 These flames have been burning since ancient times, and it’s believed this could be where the first Olympic torch was lit.

-Earthquakes caused cracks, which enables the flames to burn through from a natural gas reservoir below.
+Earthquakes caused cracks, which enable the flames to burn through from a natural gas reservoir below.

 It’s pretty fascinating!
 One guy went prepared on the walk and cooked sausages and eggs over the flames.